cllckn/information-and-communication-technologies/module7/README.md

 ## Database Integration

+Modern applications often need to store, retrieve, and manipulate data dynamically.
-To perform database operations using application programs, **database drivers** are essential.
+To perform these database operations from within an application, database drivers are essential.
-Drivers facilitate communication between the programming language and the database.
+These drivers act as a bridge between the programming language and the DBMS.

 **Database Operations with Node.js and PostgreSQL**